 Diebolt Brewing's Reunion Island Gose (Denver, Colorado)

-Brewed with Pink Peppercorns and French Grey Sea Salt, this salty and sour German Wheat beer has a perfect flavor profile to beat the summer heat.
-Pink peppercorns add a slightly fruity note, while the French Sea Salt adds a touch of savory to balance the sour.
+Brewed with French Grey Sea Salt, this salty and sour German Wheat beer has a perfect flavor profile to beat the summer heat.
+French Sea Salt adds a touch of savory to balance the sour.

 The addition of flowers might be most closely associated with the Saison style of brewing, which traditionally exposes the brew to wild elements, including pollens.
 Today's craft brewers intentionally incorporate the distinctive notes of flowers in a variety of beers.
 It takes a delicate hand to ensure a balance of flavor, but these brewers have nailed it.